mijung-kim/2018_winter_internship/README.md

 Click the link and sign in https://github.com.
 (If you do not have account sign up! username is important because your username will be the address of your github.)

-Click $start a project$ to start making your own repository.
-Then follow the steps
+Click **start a project** to start making your own repository.
+Then follow the steps:
   1. write any repository name.
   2. Check Public
   3. Check "Initializing this repository with README".
   4. You have to choose a license.
 License normally would be "MIT" (detailed explanation included in the link
   5. Click 'create'.
 Now you're ready to roll!